We want you to have a decent, safe home, and have a place that you’re proud to call home.

 Using a clean cloth and a white vinegar spray is an effective way to treat and remove small areas of mould.

-Finding the root cause of the damp and mould can be difficult and might take a little longer that we’d like.
-But don’t worry we'll find what’s causing it and sort it out as quickly as we can.
+Finding the root cause of the damp and mould can be difficult and might take a little longer than we’d like.
+But don’t worry, we’ll find what’s causing it and sort it out as quickly as we can.